 Driving to Gatineau Park

-OC Transpo and STO provide connection from Gatineau and Ottawa to the Relais plein air and to entry points in the southern sector of Gatineau Park.
+OC Transpo and STO provide connections from Gatineau and Ottawa to the Relais plein air and entry points in the southern sector of Gatineau Park.
 On weekends only, Transcollines provides connections from Gatineau and La Pêche to the Visitor Centre and the northeastern sector of the Park.
 Use the online planners provided by these public transit services to create your itinerary.

 The free NCC shuttle provides access from downtown Ottawa and Gatineau to Gatineau Park parkways on Fall Rhapsody weekends, from September 26 to October 25, 2020.